Six money questions to ask your partner before you commit

 Before you start sharing a Netflix account and thinking about moving in together, take some time to do something even more important, if decidedly less fun: Have a talk about finances.

-Yes, it sounds like a buzzkill, but the truth is, making a habit of discussing your shared goals and attitudes toward money may help strengthen your romance—especially in the long run.
+Yes, it sounds like a buzzkill, but making a habit of discussing your shared goals and attitudes toward money may help strengthen your romance—especially in the long run.

 By starting an honest and open conversation about this often touchy issue now, you’re less likely to run into major money-related road bumps later.

-Here are six questions to help you come up with a financial game plan, zoom in on potential differences that should be addressed and, with some luck, avoid the kinds of issues that can lead to both financial and relationship headaches.
+Here are six questions to help you come up with a financial game plan, zoom in on potential differences to address and, help alleviate the kinds of issues that can lead to both financial and relationship headaches.

 If you received a gift of $10,000 tomorrow, how would you spend it?

-Sure, it’s an unlikely scenario, but by comparing your answers with your partner, you’ll get a sense of what kind of money personality you each have and how you’ll need to negotiate on shared financial goals.
+Sure, it’s an unlikely scenario, but by comparing your answers with your partner, you’ll get a sense of what kind of money personality each of you have and how you’ll need to negotiate on shared financial goals.
 Say your partner wants to invest his or her hypothetical windfall in the stock market while you’d prefer to splurge on a big trip.
-Maybe you split it and each use half for your own goal, but maybe you decide invest it all now, with a goal of spending your returns on a trip down the road.
+Maybe you split it and each use half for your own goal, but maybe you decide to invest it all now, with a goal of spending your returns on a vacation down the road.

 Do you have any financial obligations I should know about?